BrunoDiego67/BrunoDiego67En/README.md

 <h2>About me</h2>

 <p align="justify">I’m passionate about Star Wars, I play sports and I’m a chocoholic.
 I have a strong background in information technology, including technical courses and experience in IT and as UX/UI Designer at Ioasys.
 My diverse trajectory prepares me to grow in my career and excel in future projects in the technology area.
-I am looking for opportunities in the area.
+I am looking for opportunities in the area and i am willing to learn new programming languages.

 <h2 align="left">Contact</h2>